Denomination Blues

 In 1972, Ry Cooder recorded the song on his album Into the Purple Valley.

 The songs

 Denomination Blues

-Phillips' song is in two parts, occupying both sides of a 78rpm single (it is over five minutes long, and could not have fitted on a single side because of technical limitations).
+Phillips' song is in two parts, occupying both sides of a 78rpm single (it is over five minutes long, and could not have fit on a single side because of technical limitations).
 In 1928, it sold just over 8,000 copies; a considerable number at a time when a typical single by Bessie Smith, "The Empress of the Blues", sold around 10,000.